ECronin1973/Applied_Statistics_MyWork/README.md

 ### Summarize Results (Standard Deviation 0.1)

-The results of the test with a standard deviation of 0.1 indicate that there were no type II errors observed in the 10,000 iterations.
+The test results with a standard deviation of 0.1 indicate no type II errors were observed in the 10,000 iterations.
 This means that in every test, the one-way ANOVA correctly identified significant differences between the means of the three samples.
-Consequently, the probability of committing a type II error, which is the likelihood of failing to reject the null hypothesis when it is false, is 0.0.
+Consequently, the probability of committing a type II error and failing to reject the null hypothesis when it is false is 0.0.
 This outcome suggests that the test conditions (sample size, means, and standard deviation) were such that the differences between the groups were always detected as significant.

-In this case, the absence of type II errors indicates that the chosen parameters (means of 4.9, 5.0, and 5.1 with a standard deviation of 0.1) made it easy to detect differences between the groups, leading to a robust test performance.
+In this case, the absence of type II errors indicates that the chosen parameters (means of 4.9, 5.0, and 5.1 with a standard deviation of 0.1) made detecting differences between the groups easy, leading to a robust test performance.

 [Statistics LibreTexts](https://stats.libretexts.org/Courses/Rio_Hondo_College/Math_130%3A_Statistics/08%3A_Hypothesis_Testing_with_One_Sample/8.05%3A_Hypothesis_Test_on_a_Single_Standard_Deviation) states the role of standard deviation in hypothesis testing is crucial for understanding the variability in data and ensuring accurate results.
 In this test, the standard deviation of 0.1 was used to generate three samples with means of 4.9, 5.0, and 5.1.
 This small standard deviation made the differences between the sample means very clear, leading to no type II errors in the 10,000 iterations.
 The standard deviation has relevance in the following contexts;